CH 223 Chapter Guides

 Resources for Chapter Guide Three

-Once you have mastered the concepts listed above, check out the Chapter Fourteen Part II Concept Guide for a series of worked problems relating to this chapter.
+Once you have mastered the concepts listed above, check out the Chapter Fourteen Concept Guide for a series of worked problems relating to this chapter.
 They will help you to ensure the mastery of the knowledge from this chapter.

 Finally, test yourself (and get extra-credit in the bargain!) on the following chemistry concepts.
-If you get 9 out of 10 correct (or some multiple thereof), submit the information to me to receive extra credit.
+If you get 9 out of 10 correct (or some multiple thereof), submit the information to receive extra credit.

-1. Titrations of Weak Acids
+12. Titrations of Weak Acids

-2. Properties of Buffers
+13. Properties of Buffers

-3. Composition of Buffers
+14. Composition of Buffers

 Practice the Concepts of Chapter Guide Three

-For additional practice, try completing practice problem set #3 (with answers included at the end) and/orthe non-assigned problems in Chapter 14 Part II (and Chapter 14 Part I).
+For additional practice, try completing practice problem set #3 (with answers included at the end) and/orthe non-assigned problems in Chapter 14 (and Chapter 14 Part I).
 Answers to many of those problems are listed in the back of your textbook.

 If you need assistance on these problems, you have several options.
 You can visit the AVID / Learning Success Center located above the MHCC library on the Mt.
 Hood Community College campus; they have tutors available to help you with your chemistry homework.
 You can also contact me if you have any questions.

-Test your mastery of the subject matter by trying the self quiz for Chapter 14 Part II.
-This is an ungraded test that you can use to gauge your comfort level with these concepts.
-This sample Quiz #3 (answers) (which was given during a previous year's CH 223 class) will help you understand the kind of questions that will be asked on the quiz.
+This sample Quiz #3 (with answers at the end) which was given during a previous year's CH 223 class will help you understand the kind of questions that will be asked on the quiz.

 Back to the top